ParallaxOW/RaspPi_IoTHubPlayground/README.md

 ## RasPi IoT hub adventure!

 This project is an adventure in learning about the IoT Hub on Azure.
+There will be a companion iOS app for this shortly.  (iPhone and watchOS, hopefully).

 It is based on a basic LED wiring for 3 separate LEDS on pins 17, 22, and 27 -> red, yellow, and green, respectively.